lukecost/CommodityPrices/README.md

 <img src="pics/stat6.jpg"/>
 <br>
     - Interpretation:
-         - β1 : A single % increase in the market risk premium is associated with a 2.979 decrease in soybeans future returns, on average (ceteris paribus)
+         - β1 : A single % increase in the market risk premium is associated with a 2.979 decrease in soybeans future returns, on average (ceteris paribus).
-         - β2: A single % increase in US GDP is associated with with a 0.6377% decrease in soybeans future returns, on average (ceteris paribus)
+         - β2: A single % increase in US GDP is associated with with a 0.6377% decrease in soybeans future returns, on average (ceteris paribus).
-         - β3: A single % increase in US CPI (inflation) is associated with a  0.7117% increase in soybeans future returns, on average (ceteris paribus)
+         - β3: A single % increase in US CPI (inflation) is associated with a  0.7117% increase in soybeans future returns, on average (ceteris paribus).
-         - β4: A single % increase in US unemployment rates is associated with a 0.0005% increase in soybeans future returns, on average (ceteris paribus)
+         - β4: A single % increase in US unemployment rates is associated with a 0.0005% increase in soybeans future returns, on average (ceteris paribus).
-         - β5: A single % increase in SP500 returns is associated with a 0.3819% increase in soybeans future returns, on average (ceteris paribus)
+         - β5: A single % increase in SP500 returns is associated with a 0.3819% increase in soybeans future returns, on average (ceteris paribus).
-         - β6: A single unit increase in precipitation is associated with a 0.0000038% increase in soybeans future returns, on average (ceteris paribus)
+         - β6: A single unit increase in precipitation is associated with a 0.0000038% increase in soybeans future returns, on average (ceteris paribus).
-         - β7: A single unit increase in snowfall is associated with a 0.0000038 decrease in soybeans future returns, on average (ceteris paribus)
+         - β7: A single unit increase in snowfall is associated with a 0.0000038 decrease in soybeans future returns, on average (ceteris paribus).
-         - β8: A single unit increase in max temperatures is associated with a 0.000028% increase in soybeans future returns, on average (ceteris paribus)
+         - β8: A single unit increase in max temperatures is associated with a 0.000028% increase in soybeans future returns, on average (ceteris paribus).
-         - β9: A single unit increase in min temperatures is associated with a 0.000023% increase in soybeans future returns, on average (ceteris paribus)
+         - β9: A single unit increase in min temperatures is associated with a 0.000023% increase in soybeans future returns, on average (ceteris paribus).

 *Wheat Regressions*